jomnius/study-notes/README.md

 ...work in progress, just thinking aloud.
 Btw direct link to this as a webpage https://jomnius.github.io/study-notes

+## Inspiration
+My most usual sources for random study inspiration are:
+- [iOS Dev Weekly](https://iosdevweekly.com) by Dave Verwer.
+Delightful collection of the best in mobile development this week (Friday).
+If you check anything, this is the one.
+- [Ray Wenderlich](https://www.raywenderlich.com), massive site for all mobile development related training.
+Videos, articles, books, podcasts.
+Good, when you know what you want.
+- [Daily Medium Digest](https://medium.com), personalized for me based on... something.
+There is some criticism against Medium, but it does have lots of quality diverse content.
+What I like most is that it proposes me articles outside of my main areas of interest, propably because it doesn't know me as well as it would like to.
+Which is just fine.
+- [iOS Goodies](ios-goodies.com), interesting weekly list of links.

+Overall, these sources are overlapping more or less.

-## Disclaimer:
+## Disclaimer
-- I have a personal, paid by myself, account to [RayWenderlich](https://www.raywenderlich.com).
+- I have a personal, paid by myself, auto-renewing annual account to [RayWenderlich](https://www.raywenderlich.com).
 Therefore some of the links might point to non-free content.
+But since this is **my study notes**, I do have access.

 ---